bentomhall/nih-system/homebrewery/world/player-options.md

 As a side effect of this unorthodox method of casting, all attempts to counter your spells require the caster to make the ability check, and they do so at disadvantage unless they are a mechanist themselves.
 \page
 ### Charged Strike
-Starting at 2nd level, you’ve learned to bleed charge from your AE into your weapon strikes, manifesting as arcing electrical charge.
+Starting at 2nd level, you've learned to bleed charge from your AE into your weapon strikes, manifesting as arcing electrical charge.
 When you hit with a weapon attack and have your AE on your person, you can spend one or more aether charges to deal 1d8 lightning per charge spent.
-You can’t spend more than the cost of the highest spell level you can learn.
+You can't spend more than the cost of the highest spell level you can learn.

 ### Mechanical Talent
 Starting at 2nd level, when you make an ability check to understand, fix, disable, or otherwise interact with mechanical items or aetheric technology, you can add twice your proficiency bonus instead of whatever proficiency bonus (including none at all) would be applied normally.

 ### Clockwork Friend
-At 3rd level you’ve created a tiny clockwork construct to serve as your friend.
+At 3rd level you've created a tiny clockwork construct to serve as your friend.
 It takes the shape of a spider, mouse, beetle or other similar non-flying creature.
-It has 1 HP, AC 10, 30 ft of movement, normal vision (passive perception of 10).
+It has 1 hit point, AC 10, 30 ft of movement, normal vision (passive perception of 10).
 Its Strength and Intelligence scores are 1 and all of its other ability scores are 10.
 It cannot attack, but can otherwise understand your simple orders and will fulfil them as practical for its shape.
 While it is on your person, it is considered to be immune to all damage and does not make saving throws.

 When you create your friend, choose one movement module and one sensory module.
-You can alter your choices when you finish a long rest as long as you have a tinker’s tool’s set.
+You can alter your choices when you finish a long rest as long as you have a tinker's tool's set.
 **Movement**: sticky pads (30 ft climb speed) OR fins (30 ft swim speed)
 **Sensory**: audio recorder/playback and improved hearing OR video (silent) recorder/playback and improved darkvision (60 ft in color).
 In either case, it can record up to 10 minutes of audio or video and can trigger recording start/stop based on orders given.

-### Ability Score Increase
+### Ability Score Improvement
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
-As normal, you can’t increase an ability score above 20 using this feature.
+As normal, you can't increase an ability score above 20 using this feature.

 Alternatively, you can choose a feat that you qualify for.

 ### Skill Tricks
-At 4th level, you have learned the Craft Apprentice skill trick.
+At 4th level, you have learned the Craft Apprentice skill trick and one other skill trick of your choice that you qualify for.
 At 8th level, you learn your choice of Medic, Trap Finder, or Tumble (even if you would not otherwise qualify).
 At 12th level, you learn your choice of Find Weakness or Sunder.

-In addition you learn one skill trick that you qualify for.
+At 16th and 19th level, you gain one skill trick of your choice that you qualify for.

 ### Extra Attack
 Starting at 5th level, you can attack twice instead of once when you take the Attack action on your turn.

-In addition, you ignore the loading property of weapons as you’ve modified your personal weapon to automatically reload itself.
+In addition, you ignore the loading property of weapons as you've modified your personal weapon to automatically reload itself.

 ### Aetheric Defense
 Starting at 7th level, you can spend aether charge to do the following.
 As usual, the charge spent cannot exceed your normal limits.